veeragoni/hpc-maintenance/README.md

 ## Configuration

-Configuration is read from environment variables loaded at runtime by `maintenancetool.config`.
+Configuration is read from environment variables loaded at runtime by `felix.config`.
 A template `.env.local` is provided; copy it to `.env` and edit values.
 The `.env` file is gitignored to avoid committing secrets.

 Setup:
 - Copy the template: `cp .env.local .env`